rafugafu/PyNotes/README.md

 hint: See PEP 668 for the detailed specification.
 ```
 If this happens, you should upgrade your PyNotes version to 1.6 or later, which avoids this problem entirely.
 Otherwise (Not recommended), you can install the required modules manually with `--break-system-packages` (the modules PyNotes and it's add-ons need do not break system packages, this warning is because some other modules might break system packages), run PyNotes inside a Virtual Machine, or remove or move the file `/usr/lib/python3.*/EXTERNALLY-MANAGED` to stop this warning forever.
+### PPA for Ubuntu
+Add the PyNotes Launchpad PPA with the command: `sudo add-apt-repository ppa:rafugafu/pynotes`
+Then, run `sudo apt update`
+Now PyNotes should be installable through apt like any other package.
+Run `sudo apt install pynotes` to install it.
+You will also be able to upgrade PyNotes through `sudo apt upgrade`.
 ### Debian Package
 There is a `.deb` package inside every `tar.gz` inside every version folder.
 You can install this manually with:
 `sudo dpkg -i PyNotes.deb`